 The government documents collection has been intensively cataloged and integrated into the Law Library collection.
 Although many government documents are now published in electronic format, the print documents that we still receive through the FDLP (primarily federal statutes and regulations) are periodically reviewed for relevance to the Law Library collection.
 A small group of paper documents deemed not pertinent to our collection are shelved on the first floor of the Law Library, arranged according to their Superintendent of Documents Classification (SuDocs) numbers, for the period of time Pace Law Library is legally required to retain them.
 We catalog most print documents and many electronic titles within our selection profile, in order to give our patrons access to both tangible and online government resources.

 As the U.S. Government Publishing Office pursues a policy of distributing more and more publications exclusively online, it assigns permanent URLs (PURLs) intended to keep the electronic publications accessible over time.
 A primary goal of the depository library community is to ensure permanent public access to important government publications by notifying the Superintendent of Documents of broken links and by preserving electronic publications.
-At Pace, we make every effort to keep links to online government documents current in the library catalog and work with depository libraries nationwide on permanent preservation issues.
+At Haub Law, we make every effort to keep links to online government documents current in the library catalog.

 Depository microforms were not cataloged at Pace until 2003.
 Since then, however, all depository microform serials and selected monographs have been added to the Library catalog.
 Cataloged depository microfiche retain their SuDocs classification numbers, and can be cross-referenced to Pace Law Library’s Shelves database that lists every government document selected by Pace by its item number, SuDocs number, title, date of receipt, shipping list number, and location in the library for tangible items.
 Because the depository microfiche collection was not date-stamped from 1992-1996, in accordance with the Federal Depository Library Program's 5-year retention rules, all unstamped depository fiche were retained in the collection through 2001, then selectively weeded.